freedomofpress/securedrop-docs/docs/journalist/starting_client.rst

 Starting the SecureDrop App
 ==============================

-After you log into Qubes, the SecureDrop App will start automatically.
+After you log into Qubes, the SecureDrop Application will start automatically.
 If you have previously exited the application, you can double-click on the **SecureDrop** desktop shortcut to launch it.